Kiba Hydroelectric Power Station: Project development

 On 27 May 2015 the government of Uganda signed a Memorandum of Understanding (MoU) with China Africa Investment and Development Company (CAIDC), calling for a detailed feasibility study that would lead to a Build, Own, Operate and Transfer (BOOT) agreement for the Kiba Hydroelectric Power Project and the associated transmission line works.
 In July 2017, more than two years from the MoU, with no tangible progress, the Uganda Ministry of Energy and Mineral Development terminated the MoU.
 If this dam is to be built, a new investor will have to be sourced.
 In May 2024, PowerChina, through its subsidiary Sinohydro, indicated willingness to work with the government of Uganda to develop this power station.

+In May 2026, Ruth Nankabirwa, Uganda's Energy minister, commissioned a feasibility study to inform the construction of this renewable energy infrastructure project.
+The selected consultancy is expected to work in collaboration with various government agencies to fast-track the study, leading to selection of contractor, funding sources and start of construction.

 Other considerations

 The JICA report outlined a possible phased approach, where the power station was to be built over a number of years and commissioned in phases, to conserve resources and avoid building over-capacity.